Over-Mind1/cellula_training/week2_proj2/Readme.md

-# this first version i will make interference and deploy it using hugging face servers
+# this first version i will deploy it using hugging face servers
 ..